Propagation of GeV neutrinos through Earth: Results

 For $\nu_e$ oscillating to $\nu_{\mu}$ and $\nu_{\tau}$ we can clearly see three distinct resonance peaks in three different neutrino energies $E_{\nu}$ corresponding to three different densities $\rho$ of the Earth.
 The oscillation probability $P_{e\beta}$ is shown in Fig. 2.
 For $E_{\nu}=3.45$ GeV, the resonance takes place deep in the core where $\rho =11.5\, gm/cm^3$ at a depth of $\sim 2483$ km.
 The third peak is for $E_{\nu}=12.0$ GeV and the corresponding resonance density and the distance are respectively $3.4= gm/cm^3$ and 6112 km.
 These two peaks are clearly of MSW type because the resonance density and the resonance length exist for these neutrinos.
 On the other hand, for the second peak with $E_{\nu}=6.18$ GeV, the resonance density $\rho =6.6\, gm/cm^3$ does not exist in the Earth's interior (Fig. \ref{fig:density}).
 So this resonance can't be of MSW type.
+This type of resonance is called parametric resonance which takes place if the variation of the matter density along the neutrino path is correlated in a certain way with the change of the oscillation phase \cite{Ermilova:1986,Akhmedov:1987nc,Akhmedov:1998xq,Liu:1998nb,Akhmedov:2005yj}.
 Below the first resonance peak ($E_{\nu} < 3.45$ GeV) the probability is oscillatory in nature.